Little Sister's Book and Art Emporium: Legal cases

+During the 1980s, the store was the target of three separate bomb attacks; the first exploded in the stairwell in December 1987, and a second detonated two months later in a restaurant located beneath the store.
+No one was seriously injured in either attack.

 The bookstore was famously the plaintiff in Little Sisters Book and Art Emporium v Canada, where it challenged Canada Customs' repeated decisions to block its shipments of erotic literature under customs regulations that bar "obscene materials" as a violation of free expression and equality rights.
 These materials, nearly all dealing with male–male or female–female sexuality, were routinely seized at the border.
 One example of the type of content being censored and detained was the work of the Canadian art collective Kiss & Tell.
 As a group of Vancouver-based lesbian artists, Kiss & Tell explored queer sexuality through their photography.
 Images from their series Drawing the Line, while on route to Little Sister's by way of Deneuve magazine, were seized at the Canadian border for representing bondage, and were deemed "immoral".
 These same publications with either the same or similarly explicit content, when destined for mainstream booksellers in the country, were often been delivered without delay or question.
 Glad Day Bookshop, an LGBT bookstore in Toronto, faced similar difficulties.